TheOdinProject/curriculum/ruby_on_rails/active_record_basics/basic_associations.md

 ### How to specify an association

 Our posts-user example has an aptly named "has many / belongs to" association.
 A User `has_many` Post objects associated with it, and a Post `belongs_to` a single User.
 Rails makes these relationships very easy to specify.
-You can establish the association between models either by using a Rails generator or by manually defining the association in your model files.
-Regardless of the method you choose, here's what the associations will look like in your codebase:
+You can establish the association between models by manually defining the association in your model files.
+Here's what the associations will look like in your codebase:

 In `app/models/user.rb`:
 ```ruby